-Students from the College of Arts and Sciences interested in earning a teaching credential must apply to the School of Education.
-Undergraduate students can enroll in both Child Development (EDUG 331) and Foundations of Learning (EDUG 401) before the School of Education admission process.
-Students need to contact the School of Education Graduate and Professional Enrollment team to discuss the application process and the best credential pathway.
+If you are a student in the College of Arts and Sciences who is interested in earning a teaching credential, you must apply to the School of Education.
+As an undergraduate student, you can enroll in both Child Development (EDUG 331) and Foundations of Learning (EDUG 401) before the School of Education admission process.
+Please contact the Graduate Enrollment Team to discuss the application process and the best credential pathway to meet your goals.

 Stop by one of our advising events for College of Arts and Science students to learn more about the School of Education and how to become a teacher.

 Students from the College of Arts and Sciences interested in earning a teaching credential must apply to the School of Education.
-Students need to contact the School of Education Graduate and Professional Enrollment team to discuss the application process and the best credential pathway.
+Students need to contact the Graduate Admissions team to discuss the application process and the best credential pathway.

 Undergraduate students can enroll in Child Development (EDUG 331) and Foundations of Learning (EDUG 401) before the School of Education admission process.